mixpanel/docs/Tracking/how-tos/effective-server.md

 If you're tracking from servers, you'll need to generate and manage that ID yourself. **Note: If you're doing this, make sure you leave the _user_id_ positional argument empty in your track calls.
 See the Python code sample below.**

 ### Step 1: Generate an ID
 The key is to have an ID that is unique to each user and persists during that user's session.
-We recommend generating a random (how many chars??)
-UUID and storing that value in a cookie.
+We recommend generating a UUID and storing that value in a cookie.
 All common server frameworks provide a simple way to set and retrieve cookies per request.

 ### Step 2: Set `$device_id` to that ID
 When tracking events from your server, set the `$device_id` property of that event to the ID for the user performing that event.